-Purpose The Project Management Standard provides a framework to guide project planning, organizing, and resource management to bring about the successful completion of project goals and objectives.
-Justification Business Challenge High cost implication of annual implementation or modification of existing solutions to meet the demands of customers and align itself with the current realities in the environment Disappointing returns on investment as a result of project failure How this Capability Addresses these Challenges Enhances an organisation's competitive edge, by ensuring that organisations' project management strategies directly aligns with the strategic business goals.
-Ensures standard processes are put in place to deal with all contingencies and that a minimum level of quality results that meets requirements and expectations is achieved.
-Business Benefits Increases clarity of the project portfolio which will allow improvement in reviewing and culling of projects without clear business cases and stopping or re-scoping projects without a methodology Guarantees that the right sequence of project activities are carried out by keeping track of the strategic objectives of the project, its intended business benefits and quality perspective throughout the lifespan of the project Supports projects to follow timelines and meet deadlines which in turn reduces project cost, time spent modifying schedules and timelines and increases productivity Improves project success rates by anticipating risks and providing guidance on how to avoid them Standards Project Management Body of Knowledge (PMBOK): a global Standard in Project Management, developed by the Project Management Institute (PMI) which provides a set of Standard terminology and guidelines for project management PRojects IN Controlled Environments (PRINCE2): a process-driven project management method, which is developed by the Office of Government Commerce (OGC), UK, and is largely influenced by the IT industry AGILE Methodology is a project management methodology developed by team of software developers using short development cycles called "sprints" to focus on continuous improvement in the development of a product or service, especially software development lifecycle.
+Purpose The Project Management Standard provide a framework to guide project planning, organizing, and resource management to bring about the successful completion of project goals and objectives.
+Justification Business Challenge Justilication High cost implication of annual implementation or modification of existing solutions to meet the demands of customers and align itself with the current realities in the environment Disappointing returns on investment as a result of project failure How this Capability Addresses these Challenges Enhances organization competitive edge, by ensuring that organizations project management strategies directly aligns with the strategic business goals Ensures Standard processes is put in place to deal with all contingencies and that a minimum level of quality results that meets requirements and expectations is achieved Business Benefits Increases clarity of the project portfolio which will allow improvement in reviewing and culling of projects without clear business cases and stopping or re-scoping projects without a methodology Guarantees that the right sequence of project activities are carried out by keeping track of the strategic objectives of the project, its intended business benefits and quality perspective throughout the lifespan of the project Supports projects to follow timelines and meet deadlines which in turn reduces project cost, time spent modifying schedules and timelines and increases productivity Improves project success rates by anticipating risks and providing guidance on how to avoid them Standards Project Management Body of Knowledge (PMBOK): a global Standard in Project Management, developed by the Project Management Institute (PMI) which provides a set of Standard terminology and guidelines for project management PRojects IN Controlled Environments (PRINCE2): a process-driven project management method, which is developed by the Office of Government Commerce (OGC), UK, and is largely influenced by the IT industry Version of the Standard • PRINCE2:2009

-M 6.1 .
-DDINGE2-2000 Version of the Standard to which • PRINCE2:2009 Compliance is PMBOK Guide - Fifth Edition (2013) Required AGILE Methodology:2001 Maturity Level • Level 3 Rationale for РМВОК Selection The PMBOK is a global Standard which establishes best practices and principles for project management.
-PRINCE2 Prince2 is a widely adopted structured method for effective Project Management, which covers the management, control and organisation of a project Both Standards are independent Project Management Standards widely adopted both globally and locally.
-AGILE METHODOLOGY Agile project management is different from PMBOK and Prince2, which focuses on the structure, control, and processes with the involved stakeholders during early- stage planning but agile embraces and encourages change with continuous stakeholders collaboration throughout the entire project with focus on software development.
-Improved efficiency and effectiveness in project delivery Benefits Better risk management Improved quality of project end results Reduced cost to deliver Further cost savings due to more on-schedule project delivery Agile allows decision glitches to be tested and rejected early: the tight feedback loops provide benefits in agile that are not as evident in the waterfall model of software project management Agile helps build customer and user engagement because changes are incremental and evolutionary rather than revolutionary: it can effectively support cultural shifts critical to the success of most transformation projects The current trends with evolving new requests based on customer or business demands tend to involve changes within software deployment without trading application stability.

-Requirements for compliance To be compliant to the industry Standard, the PMBOK ,PRINCE2 and AGILE Methodology must be implemented to maturity level 3.
-Implement the requirements of the PMBOK/PRINCE2 Standards to maturity level 3 and submit to a formal assessment by the IT Standards Council Implement the requirements of the AGILE frameworks to maturity level 3 and submit to a formal assessment by the IT Standards Council If all requirements are met, the organisation will be deemed to have Scope complied by the IT Standards Council.
-The Project Management Standard shall be applicable to all the financial institutions and external (managed) service providers in the industry.
-Organisations are required to implement either the PMBOK or PRINCE2 Standards to at least a maturity level 3.
-Organisations are required to implement any recognised framework which adopts AGILE Methodology for software development to at least a maturity level 3.
-Exemption An organisation may seek exemption from compliance by formal application supported by clearly articulated business justification to the IT Standards Council.
+to which PMBOK Guide - Fifth Edition (2013)

+Compliance is Required 23231 (2013)

+Maturity Level • Level 3

+Rationale for PMBOK

+Selection The PMBOK is a global Standard which establishes best practices and principles for project management.

+PRINCE2

+Prince2 is a widely adopted structured method for effective Project Management, which covers the management, control and organization of a project

+Both Standards are independent Project Management Standards widely adopted both globally and locally.

+Benefits Improved efficiency and effectiveness in project delivery

+Better risk management

+Improved quality of project end results

+Reduced cost to deliver

+Further cost savings due to increase on-schedule project delivery

+Requirements for compliance In order to be compliant to the industry Standard, the PMBOK or PRINCE2 framework must be implemented to maturity level 3.
+This means that the Standard must be:

+• Defined

+• Documented

+Integrated into organizational practices via policy and procedures

+Communicated through training

+Processes must be automated to some degree

+Process for compliance

+• Implement the requirements of the PMBOK/PRINCE2 Standards to maturity level 3 and submit to a formal assessment by the IT Standards Council

+If all requirements are met, the organization will be deemed to have complied by the IT Standards Council.

+Scope The Project Management Standard shall be applicable to all the banks and external (managed) service providers

+in the industry.

+Organizations are required to implement either the PMBOK or PRINCE2 Standards to at least a maturity level 3

+PMBOK: